ifremer-bioinformatics/samba/README.md

     * Extract ASVs (Amplicon Sequence Variants) from samples using Dada2
     * Create ASVs counting table
 * Taxonomy assignment process
-    * Use Qiime2 to assign each ASV according to a reference database using RDP
+    * Use Qiime2 to assign each ASV according to a reference database using a Naive Bayesian classifier
 * Statistical analysis process
     * A step to prepare data for stats will create R Phyloseq object for downstream analysis
     * Alpha diversity boxplots and taxonomic graphs are created using R Phyloseq
-    * Beta diversity NMDS plots are generated according to several normalisation processes (no-normalisation, standard rarefaction, deseq2 normalisation, CSS normalisation)
+    * Beta diversity NMDS, MDS-PCoA plots as well as hierarchical clustering are generated from four distance matrices according to several normalisation processes (no-normalisation, standard rarefaction, DESeq2 normalisation & CSS normalisation)
-* Reporting
+* Reporting (being set up)
     * A report folder will provide the metabarcoding workflow results
     * A workflow execution synthesis will be generated using Nextflow native DAG, timeline, trace and html report